Golf Tutorials

 Ever played one course and shot an 88 that felt like an incredible achievement, then played another and shot a 92 that felt routine?
 That's because not all golf courses are created equal.
 The handicap system accounts for this through two numbers: the Course Rating and the Slope Rating.

-The Course Rating estimates what a "scratch" golfer (-a player with a ~0 a handicap index) should an average shot on a particular set of tees on a rated course.
-A course rating of 71.5 suggests that a scratch golfer will, on average, shoot 71.5 on a good a day from these tees.
-If you shoot a 90 on a course with a 73.0 rating, you have effectively shot 17 over what a scratch player would a be expected to score.
+The Course Rating estimates what a "scratch" golfer (a player with a ~0 handicap index) should shoot on average on a particular set of tees on a rated course.
+A course rating of 71.5 suggests that a scratch golfer will, on average, shoot 71.5 on a good day from these tees.
+If you shoot a 90 on a course with a 73.0 rating, you have effectively shot 17 over what a scratch player would be expected to score.

-The Slope Rating measures the relative difficulty of a course for a "bogey" golfer (someone who shoots around 90, or an 18-handicap) compared to that a scratch player.
-The average a Slope Rating is 113, with the numbers ranging from a low of 55 (easier) to a high of 155 (very difficult).
-A high slope number (say, 140) means the course gets disproportionately harder for a bogey golfer than it gets for a scratch player due to tight fairways, challenging recovery an shots, or long force carries over water. a high slope course, provides bogey golfers with a more handicap stroke allowance to account for this dispportionate scale of difficulty experienced throughout the round from tee-to-green.
-These two ratings together allow your a handicap from being an "apples-to-apples" comparison of your ability an a portable number that accurately reflects your ability to play on a variety of course of varying difficulty.
+The average Slope Rating is 113, with the numbers ranging from a low of 55 (easier) to a high of 155 (very difficult).
+A high slope number (say, 140) means the course gets disproportionately harder for a bogey golfer than it gets for a scratch player due to tight fairways, challenging recovery shots, or long forced carries over water.
+A high slope course provides bogey golfers with a more significant handicap stroke allowance to account for this disproportionate scale of difficulty experienced throughout the round from tee-to-green.
+These two ratings together allow your handicap to be an "apples-to-apples" comparison of your ability as a portable number that accurately reflects your ability to play on a variety of courses of varying difficulty.

 Step 3: Calculating Your Score Differential: The Heart of the Process